PhilSoc Meetings

 2026

 Please note that all ordinary meetings commence at 4:15pm.
-Members are welcome to come for tea at 3:45 pm.
+Members and guests are welcome to come for tea at 3:45 pm.

 13